Gustavo-Venceslau/AI-Object-Detection/README.md

 Solution video link: https://youtu.be/IK83scTq_M8

-**Note**: I forgot in the create the load_model checkbox but after the video I create it and it works :D
+**Note**: I forgot in the create the load_model checkbox but after the video I made it and it works :D